umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### Core tours and custom tours

-The tour file that ships with Umbraco are stored in `/Config/BackofficeTours`.
+The tour files that ship with Umbraco are stored in `/Config/BackofficeTours`.
 This is also the recommended location for storing your own tour files.

 ### Plugin tours